 After consulting with Lange, they settled on a design of 8 load cells per toilet, connected via a junction box, with amplifiers.
 To reduce load cell costs, the team chose units with an IP65 rating, adding further ingress protection in the iThrone design itself.
 The load cells, data acquisition system and data transport were all powered using solar generation.

-iThrone in Panama: A Work in Progress
+iThrone in Panama: A work in progress

 To date, the Panama project is ongoing.
 The builder has incorporated the iThrones in newly-built outhouses behind the principal dwellings and the change:WATER team has established their testing system.
 Using pilot data, the design team has made some structural improvements to their system.
 The modified units will be the source of further usage and performance data over the next few months.
 For completeness, the team also collects feedback from users to influence further design modifications.